Refugi de Cabana Sorda-1.5mi from Étang(Lake) des Bésines

 Since this is a route with various kinds of terrain, the guidebook doesn’t give any distances, and only gives an estimate of how long it should take to get from one landmark to another.
 Again, like the last two days, I was happily surprised to find that I was going much faster than the book times.
 I know this isn’t just me as Klaas was experiencing the same thing.
 All I’m saying is that it was slow going on the rugged terrain today, so I don’t think I went far in distance, but given the time estimates in the book, I hiked more than 1.5 days of what the book estimates, so that was encouraging.

-I've gotten the hang of this guidebook and how it sometimes ends a day at a refuge that is an out and back (without pointing that out ahead of time) so people have that option if they want a refuge.
-Since I don't end my days at the endpoints, I often hit these midday and have learned to turn the page and look ahead to see if the route actually goes by the refuge or if it's and out and back.
-The one I hit late this morning to Refuge du Rulhe was quite a long and strenuous out and back.
+I’ve gotten the hang of this guidebook and how it sometimes ends a day at a refuge that is an out and back (without pointing that out ahead of time) so people have that option if they want a refuge.
+Since I don’t end my days at the endpoints, I often hit these midday and have learned to turn the page and look ahead to see if the route actually goes by the refuge or if it’s and out and back.
+The one I hit late this morning to Refuge du Rulhe was quite a long and strenuous out an back.
 I was really glad I noticed before making that turn.
-From that junction, I headed up the long undulating climb of the day up to Port de l'Albe.
+From that junction, I headed up the long undulating climb of the day up to Port de l’Albe.

 It was only 1600ft/500m, which is short by HRP standards, but with the rocks and uneven terrain, it took awhile and was taxing.
 Many people were in this seemingly popular area with many lakes that had tents pitched along them.
 Once over that pass, I was back in France and out of Andorra.
 I could use my phone!

 It was a day of lakes as the trail then gradually went down the rest of the day.
 Still, it was on rocks, so that was tiring mentally and physically.